vengi-voxel/vengi/src/tools/voxedit/README.md

 * Placing voxels via left mouse button
 * Deleting voxels via right mouse button
-* Rotating viewport via middle mouse button
+* Rotating viewport via middle mouse button or holding alt and moving the mouse
 * Holding the left or right mouse buttons spans an AABB to perform the action in
+* Using the keybinding for `+actionexecute` (v) command allows you to also span an AABB with the cursor keys (resp. the keys that are bound to the `+movecursor[direction]` commands).

 # Planned